Domestic worker: South Africa

+Tanzania

+In Tanzania, like in its neighbours, most domestic workers are female and popularly known as house girls or "BekiTatu", a popular snobbish word that is aimed at the poor house girls used by members of the upper middle class or the wealthy.
+Most house girls are exploited, severely underpaid with an average of 50,000 Tanzanian shillings which is equal to almost $20, subjected to sexual harassment by men and physical assault (mostly by women in the house who spend most time with them).
+They do not have any union or a collective domestic workers' association to defend their rights in an already poorest country in the world.
+Most are also underage or just slightly young adults mostly collected from rural areas and brought to the urban areas like Dar Es Salaam, Arusha or Mwanza.
+Most end up running away after finding another work or elope with a man after getting pregnant or getting a promise of marriage.

+Asia

 Hong Kong

 Domestic helpers (DHs, foreign domestic workers, FDWs) from certain other countries, especially the Philippines and Indonesia, work in Hong Kong on specific visas that exempt employers from many obligations received by other workers, and receive a lower minimum salary.
 Approximately five percent of Hong Kong's population are FDWs, about 98.5% of them are women, performing household tasks such as cooking, serving, cleaning, dishwashing and child care.